first thing to mention is that the M4/3 line uses the same sensor size

 improves shadow areas.
 The desired exposure to get the correct look to

 the image can be adjusted later in post process.
-The resulting jpeg

-three groups of flashes can be separately controlled and
+E-P2.
+Up to three groups of flashes can be separately controlled and

 each group can have three flashes in it.
+Nine slave flashes controlled

 then a flash capable of high speed sync is needed.
 More on the flash page